aRav3n/gin-rummy-score-tracker/README.md

 - [Web app](https://gin-rummy-score-tracker.pages.dev/)

 ## Future improvement ideas
-Convert to a React Native app for offline use
+- Convert to a React Native app for offline use
+- Make a dedicated winner page